-Osborne, a Whig, was the representative for Connecticut's 4th congressional district from 1839 to 1843.
+Osborne was the representative for Connecticut’s 4th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Osborne missed 344 of 1,725 roll call votes, which is 19.9%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1839-Feb 1840||170||14||8.2%||8th|

 |Dec 1840-Mar 1841||123||21||17.1%||17th|

 |Dec 1841-Mar 1842||204||32||15.7%||30th|